 Lead nurturing is one of those things that’s easy to talk about but hard to do.
-In this post, I’m going to share how to apply lead nurturing to help advance leads through three stages of your demand generation funnel to get more sales qualified opportunities.
+In this post, I will share how to apply lead nurturing to help advance leads through three stages of your demand generation funnel to get more sales-qualified opportunities.

 Let me explain.

 - Bottom of the Funnel (BOFU) – People are moving through a series of micro-yeses and decisions on their journey.
-At this stage, you’re moving them from being a lead to a sales qualified opportunity.
-This is where the hand-off from marketing to sales takes place and where people ultimately make the buying decision.
+At this stage, you’re moving them from being a lead to a sales-qualified opportunity.
+This is where the hand-off from marketing to sales occurs and where people ultimately make the buying decision.

 All three are part of an integrated lead generation funnel, and this article touches on each element while taking a closer look at lead nurturing.